adsabs/adsabs.github.io/_includes/_help/accessibility/_posts/accessibility.md

 # {{ include.site }} Web Accessibility Policy

-We at the Astrophysics Data System want our data to be accessible to everyone.
+We at {% if include.ads %}the Astrophysics Data System{% else %}Science Explorer{% endif %} want our data to be accessible to everyone.
 We make every effort to be compliant with Section 508 and the W3C accessibility guidelines.

 Our web application strives to meet WCAG 2.0 A & AA baselines.
 We are continuing to improve the experience for users needing assistive technologies or have trouble accessing our data.